Cuillin Hills seen from Elgol

 Neist Point at Sunset

-Skye’s most famous coastal viewpoint, Neist Point juts into the Atlantic on the island’s far western edge.
+Skye’s most famous coastal viewpoint, Neist Point, stretches out into the Atlantic at the island’s far western edge, where land and sea meet in spectacular fashion.

 10. Coral Beach